SAP-samples/teched2022-XP261/exercises/ex1/README.md

 5. Click here.
 <br>![](/exercises/ex1/images/1-5.png)

-## Exercise 1.6 Donwload Serviec Key
+## Exercise 1.6 Download Service Key

 After creating the Service Key, click on the three dots at the end of the row and select “Download”.